Where to Stay in Zanzibar: Best Areas & Hotels, and Updated Fees for 2026

 Top hotels:

 Why stay here: Just south of Paje, Jambiani offers a more authentic, tranquil beach experience.
-It’s perfect if you want to enjoy the natural beauty and connect with local village life.
-Paje is easy to reach too, for when you want some more people around, and restaurant options.
+It’s perfect if you want to enjoy the natural beauty and quiet.
+Paje is easy to reach too, for when you want some more restaurant and nightlife options.

 Highlights: